 Maintaining a secure DevOps environment is crucial for protecting the private, confidential data maintained by your organization.
 This rule of thumb applies to the entire software development life cycle (SDLC).
 SDLC involves the planning, designing, creating, testing, and deploying of information systems and applications.

-Identifying security threats after the design phase of software and applications can lead to time-consuming back and forth between security, DevOps, and Quality Assurance (QA) teams.
-Delays in production leave developers to continually backtrack and manage newly found security threats, wasting additional effort in the process.
+Identifying security threats after the software design phase can lead to time-consuming back and forth between security, DevOps, and Quality Assurance (QA) teams.
+Delays in production leave developers to continually backtrack and manage newly found security threats, wasting additional effort in the development process.

 With the use of threat modeling software, threats can be detected and mitigated early on in the software development lifecycle (SDLC), during the initial development stages, saving organizations valuable time and effort.